-If you overate on Thanksgiving, then you might be thinking about the upcoming holiday season with an eye to avoiding excess weight gain.
+You might be thinking about the upcoming Thanksgiving holiday with an eye to avoiding excess weight gain.
 But, did you know that If you’re a business owner, there’s another area where you need to pay attention to excess weight…and that’s in your business!
 That’s right!
 Keeping your business running lean and fit is every bit as important to your business as keeping your body lean and fit is to your health!

 Let’s look at some of the things that add excess weight to your business, hindering your business’s health and even reducing profits.